greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 A roadmap draws a timeline of what things will happen, combined with different aspects of product strategies, such as commercial and technological[14].
 In other words, the product roadmap can be used to maintain attention on the long-term intentions, which are often defined at a high level (organizational strategies), as well as keeping the focus on the right issues that reflect these intentions (product strategies)[14].
 The aspects of markets, products and technology can be included in a roadmap and are usually use a time-based chart to represent these activities when it will happen in the lifecycle[14].
 Since the roadmap is built upon a long-term perspective, among others, marketing information it is important to frequently update and review these[14].

-The literature provides many types of roadmap documents, (Schalken et al. 2001) where the one suitable for MDRE contexts release planning is the Product-Technology Roadmap[15].
-Roadmapping is a complex task, and it brings challenges in cooperation between different levels of product development, continuous communication (R. E. Albright 2003), dependencies handling between related products, and coping with rapid technology changes (Carmel 1999)[15].
+There are many types of roadmaps.
+Product-Technology Roadmap is suitable for MDRE[15].
 Developing a roadmap has three main purposes[12].
 It helps reach a consensus comprising a series of requirements and the technologies required to satisfy those requirements, it provides a mechanism that can help predict the development of technology, and it provides a framework to help plan and coordination of technical development [13].

 In my opinion, to do large-scale product roadmap needs to consider many factors, including product attributes, the dependency between product characteristics, product cycle, the characteristics of competitors, market value, market share and other factors.
 Because the complexity of large-scale products is very high, so the mutual influence between the characteristics of the product is very large.
 Based on [16], self-awareness and self-adaptation have become primary concerns in large-scale systems, we can conclude that modeling dependencies between resources, goals, and activities increase system efficiency and effectiveness will make the expected results can be predicted more precisely.